centipeda/zynq-benchmark/RunningBenchmarks.md

 ## Instructions

 After running the benchmarks, all results will be stored in a new directory named `$hostname_$date_$time/`.
 A new directory is created every time the benchmarking script is run.
+If you are planning to submit your scores to the upstream repository, please fill out the `information.txt` file created in the results directory before submitting your pull request.

 More information on the command-line flags that can be used with the script can be found by using the `-h` (`--help`) flag:

 ```
 $ ./run-benchmarks.sh --help